 Maybe this was the reason for the new and everlasting covenant, because of how it exalts people if they abide in it.

 Her community sees the dysfunction and wouldn’t blame her for leaving him.
 In fact, she’s been advised by well meaning friends and leaders to do just that.
 They think she’s living a doormat’s life.
 Yes, it’s painful.
 Yes, it’s beyond frustrating.
-And yes, she carries the bulk of the load.
+And yes, she carries an unfair proportion of the load both emotionally and financially.
 But she has chosen to stay, and she is happy.

 She said, “People think I’m not happy.
 People think I’m weak or fearful.
 But they don’t get it.
 They don’t understand what the covenant means to me, and what I’ve gained by choosing to stay.
 I CHOOSE IT, and I don’t suffer.”